-Hans Beck, Peter Funke (eds): Greek Federal States.
+Hans Beck, Peter Funke (eds): Federalism in Greek Antiquity.
 Cambridge (Cambridge UP) 2014.

 * Social Sciences and Humanities Research Council of Canada (SRG)

 * Cluster of Excellence 'Religion and Politics', Westfälische Wilhelms-Universität Münster